 The alphabet used for sacred scripture was a highly designed, high-tech, system of 2d projections from 3d objects.
-This was not evolved.
+This was not evolved from Egyptian.
 This was not designed in Nebuchadnezzar's day.
-It was designed to identify frauds.
+It was designed to help identify fraudulent additions to inspired scripture.
 It was used as well for structural features of running text, not just spelling.
-This article explains the theory.
+This article explains some of the theory.

 Acts 15 speaks of the recovery of David's fallen tent.
 David is thought to be the last king with possible access to a tent from Moses' day.
 That earlier tent was called a 'tent of time' or what we today would call a museum.